rero/sonar.ch/content/faq.md

 #### Is the author charged a fee for publishing in SONAR?

 No, not the authors directly.
 Institutions pay an annual fee for using the hosting service, which allows their authors to deposit.
-SONAR is not a publishing platform (maybe in the future!) but a deposit platform for publications.

 #### Is the author able to deposit publications exclusively in his/her institution's repository or also into the global SONAR portal?